Mateusz MichalskiUpdated: 03/01/2020

 During Google I/O 2017, Google introduced the Android Architecture Components – a collection of libraries that helps developers create applications.
 It includes:

 The next two parts of this article will include an introduction to the first library mentioned above – Room.
-Firstly, I’ll show you how to configure project, model entities and create DAOs.
-In the next parts, we will bring together Room, RxJava and the rest of Android Architecture Components libraries in order to create more flexible and maintainable app.
+Firstly, I’ll show you how to configure the project, model entities and create DAOs.
+In the next parts, we will bring together Room, RxJava and the rest of Android Architecture Components libraries in order to create a more flexible and maintainable app.

 Room gives us a great alternative for standard, boilerplate SQLite operations.
 Room isn’t an ORM such as for example GreenDAO.
-It only provides extra layer over SQLite.
+It only provides an extra layer over SQLite.
 The main benefits of Room are:

 Since we know what is Room and what does it consist of, it’s time to start creating our application.
-In this tutorial we’ll try to create an application for saving our tasks and setting reminders to them.
-For every task we are going to save some reminders with different priorities, because there will be only one reminder notification per minute.
+In this tutorial, we’ll try to create an application for saving our tasks and setting reminders to them.
+For every task, we are going to save some reminders with different priorities because there will be only one reminder notification per minute.
 So, after this short introduction – let’s start coding!

-Firstly, Room isn’t a part of Android environment, so we need to add a dependency in gradle.
+Firstly, Room isn’t a part of the Android environment, so we need to add a dependency in gradle.
 Android Architecture Components are available on the Maven repository.
 To add it to your project, open your project build.gradle and paste the maven repository url: